vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ORWDPS1 IVDEA.md

  property | value
 --- | ---
- Method comment | only be called for an outpaitent and IV dialog Leading comment lines | OI: IV Orderable Item,OITYPE: A:ADDITIVE  S:SOLUTION
+ Method comment | only be called for an outpaitent and IV dialog Leading comment lines | OI: IV Orderable Item
+OITYPE: A:ADDITIVE  S:SOLUTION

- Generated on January 11th 2017, 7:15:04 am
+ Generated on January 13th 2017, 5:52:13 am